Yuxin-Gui/pa-service/README.md

 ## Known Limitations

-- **In-memory storage only** — all data resets on backend restart.
+- **In-memory storage only**: all data resets on backend restart.
 A production deployment would use SQLite or PostgreSQL.
-- **Single-user** — no authentication layer.
+- **Single-user**: no authentication layer.
 All services share one in-memory store.
-- **LTA bus arrivals require a free key** — the Singapore Agent displays a registration link if `LTA_API_KEY` is absent.
+- **LTA bus arrivals require a free key**: the Singapore Agent displays a registration link if `LTA_API_KEY` is absent.

 ---